 Overview: Two Voltage Worlds

 Every UL 924 emergency light lives in two voltage worlds: the line (AC) side that powers the charger during normal operation, and the battery (DC) side that drives the LEDs during a power outage.
-On the label you’ll see the AC input (e.g., 120/277 V) and, separately, the battery or remote-head voltage (e.g., 6 V or 12 V).
-Get both right and you’ll meet the full 90-minute runtime without surprises.
+On the label you’ll see the AC input (e.g., 120/277 V) and, separately, the battery or remote-head voltage (e.g., 3.6 V, 6 V, or 12 V).
+Together with the listed emergency light wattage, these ratings tell you exactly how much light you get and how many fixtures or remote heads can be supported.
+Get both voltage and emergency lights wattage right and you’ll meet the full 90-minute runtime without surprises.

 Voltage Diagram (AC vs DC)